Krona (character): Cross-universal threat

-While trying to discover the secret of universal creation, Krona destroys entire universes, eventually arriving in the Marvel Universe.
+While trying to discover the secret of universal creation, Krona begins destroying universes, eventually arriving in the Marvel Universe.
 There he confronts the Grandmaster, who, in an attempt to save his own universe, informs Krona of the existence of a being in the Marvel Universe who has witnessed the Big Bang.
 In exchange for Krona not destroying this universe, the Grandmaster and he will play a game; two teams, one from each universe, seek out 12 items of great power, six from each universe.
 Should Krona's team (the Avengers) win, Grandmaster will give the knowledge Krona seeks to him in return for not destroying his universe.
-But when Grandmaster's team (the Justice League) wins, Krona strikes down the Grandmaster in a rage and summons Galactus.
-The Grandmaster tricks Krona and locks him at the multiversal junction point, having linked the two universes together.